-- 1. Short term projects to be delivered over the first 5 years of the Local Plan; and - 2.
-Longer term projects that are identified for delivery in the medium to long term.
+- 1. Short term projects to be delivered over the first 5 years of the Local Plan; and - Longer term projects that are identified for delivery in the medium to long term.

 The council will provide annual reports on the progress of infrastructure delivery throughout the borough, via the Infrastructure Funding Schedule.
-The first of these was published in December 2020.
+The first of these was published in December 2020 and the latest version was published in December 2021.